lanwin/esphome_samsung_ac/readme.md

 ## Hardware installation

-This guide provides instructions for setting up an AC unit controller for your Home Assistant using ESPHome and compatible hardware.
+This section provides instructions for setting up AC unit controller for your Home Assistant using ESPHome and compatible hardware.
 You can choose between a "Plug and Play" approach or a "DIY" approach based on your preferences and skill level.

 ### Plug and Play